ncatlab/nlab-content/pages/8/9/2/3/3298/content.md

 Notice that this defines Hochschild cohomology for [[∞-stack]]s.
 Usually Hochschild cohomology is formulated in terms of the corresponding [[function algebras on ∞-stacks]] $\mathcal{O}(X)$, under [[Isbell duality]].
 The Hochschild cohomology of $X$ then corresponds to what is called the Hochschild _homology_ of $\mathcal{O}(X)$.

-The following definition formalizes a special class of case of the above general abstract definition that reproduces the notion of Hochschild homology for [[(∞,1)-algebraic theory|∞-algebra]]s as usually understood.
+The following definition formalizes a special class of cases of the above general abstract definition that reproduces the notion of Hochschild homology for [[(∞,1)-algebraic theory|∞-algebra]]s as usually understood.

 +-- {: .un_def}
 ###### Definition